flutter/news_toolkit/README.md

 }
 ```

-To fully use the newsletter subscription feature please provide your API handling logic or add already existing email service.
+To fully leverage the newsletter subscription feature please add your API handling logic or an already existing email service, such as [mailchimp.](https://mailchimp.com/)

 ## Push Notifications 📢